- Early Childhood Education Program

 - Before and After School Program

-About 110 children, ages 5 to 13, come to Operation Breakthrough before and after school and summer vacations for tutoring, homework help, supervised outdoor play, peer support groups and other special programs.
-Children get the chance to develop their talents in special interest areas such as tennis, computers, dance, choir, soccer and art.
+About 125 children, ages 5 to 13, come to Operation Breakthrough before and after school and summer vacations for tutoring, homework help, book club meetings, supervised outdoor play, peer support groups and other special programs.
+Through our talent exploration program, children get the chance to develop their talents in special interest areas such as tennis, computers, dance, choir, soccer and art.

 - Summer Enrichment Program